LukeGrahamLandry/franca/devlog.md

   i only have one core rn but threads can preempt so it still matters.
 - scheduler knows about futexes so it can skip threads that are waiting and save two context switches
 - reset the time slice when a new thing gets scheduled
+- the curse of randomly losing syscalls is helped by making the time slice longer, so something's wrong with my preemption. that's concerning.
+- the `&& !(@import_symbol "exit").is_null()` in is_linking_libc was being confusing.
+  it was that import of exit that wasn't getting filled when trying to jit the kalidescope example. added a todo test.
+- no need for all the hassle with add_my_imports_to_injected, just pretend to have dlopen like im pretending to have the rest of the imports. silly.

 ## (Nov 8)